18 Jun 4 Types of Virtual Events Companies Can Host In 2020

 Fortunately, widespread access to the latest technology has made it feasible for modern companies to host virtual events that can rival their in-person versions, and this is benefiting both attendees and event planners in many ways.
 But is it that easy to turn a conference, for example, filled with countless networking opportunities, sessions, and insights, into virtual events?

-In this article, we take a look at what virtual events have to offer, what are the different types of virtual corporate events you can host, how to incorporate virtual meetings into your events strategy, and what makes them worth the investment.
+In this article, we take a look at what virtual events and hybrid events have to offer, what are the different types of virtual corporate events you can host, how to incorporate virtual meetings into your events strategy, and what makes them worth the investment.

 What is a Virtual Event?